 Query data from an hstore column

-To get the value of the field you can perform a simple query and mention the field.
-It’ll give you the raw data of the field.
+To get the value of the field, you can perform a simple query and mention the field.
+It’ll give you the raw data from the field.

 SELECT